How deleading can affect you and your children’s health?

 How can lead removal affect you and your children’s health?

-It was discovered that if ingested, eaten, breathe-in within any of the debris from the dust of the actual paint, any children under the age of 6 years old or anybody (but specifically younger children because they’re still developing) could have issues with their health as well as their development.
+Lead poisoning is a major, preventable, environmental health problem for both children and adults.
+It was discovered that if ingested, eaten, or breathed in—whether it’s the tiniest debris or dust from the actual paint—children under the age of 6 years old, or really anybody (but especially younger children because they’re still developing), could have issues with their health as well as their development.
 So it was decided that after 1978, no paint can have any lead within it.

 This doesn’t mean that any paint used before in painting the houses doesn’t contain lead and that’s what we’re going to be talking about today.